 Are there differences between Discord servers guilds in ID format?

 All servers use a numeric server ID that’s part of the same Snowflake scheme.
 The length and numeric format are consistent across guilds, channels, and messages, but the values are unique per object.
-Discover the Ultimate Guide to Setting Up Your Discord Server with Bots
+How to Fix the DNS Server Isn’t Responding Error 2026

 How do I reference IDs in code examples?